Changing log compression formats

 - Gzip, a compression utility as defined in RFC 1952 and RFC 1951

-Keep in mind that if you're using Gzip compression the web interface defaults to a Gzip compression level of 3, and can only be changed using the Logging API.
+If you're using Gzip compression, the web interface defaults to a Gzip compression level of 3 and can only be changed using the Logging API.
 If the Gzip compression level has been set to a value other than

 3 via an API call, then that level is displayed as a read-only value.

 Follow these instructions to update a file-based logging endpoint's compression format using the web interface:

 - Log in to the Fastly web interface.

 - From the Home page, select the appropriate service.
 You can use the search box to search by ID, name, or domain.

 - Click Edit configuration and then select the option to clone the active version.

 Click the name of a file-based logging endpoint you want to edit.

 Click Advanced options near the bottom of the page.